turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 Next comes a block labeled `pub trait NEP4`.
 This defines the API that we'll be able to use to interact with the smart contract.
 A Trait in Rust is similar to an interface in Java or C++: it defines an API, but doesn't implement it.
 The API here is the API for NFTs defined in the NEP-4 standard.
 These 6 API methods allow a client to

-* look up a token's owner,
+* Look up a token's owner,
-* transfer a token between owners,
+* Transfer a token between owners,
-* assign or revoke token-transfer rights to another user
+* Assign or revoke token-transfer rights to another user

 ```
 /// This trait provides the baseline of functions as described at: